 1. Start with women

 Women bear almost all responsibility for meeting basic needs of the family, yet are systematically denied the resources, information and freedom of action they need to fulfill this responsibility.

 The vast majority of the world’s poor are women.
 Two-thirds of the world’s illiterate population are female.
 Of the millions of school age children not in school, the majority are girls And today, HIV/AIDS is rapidly becoming a woman’s disease.
 Women comprise nearly 60% of all people living with HIV/AIDS in Sub-Saharan Africa.

 Studies show that when women are supported and empowered, all of society benefits.
 Their families are healthier, more children go to school, agricultural productivity improves and incomes increase.
 In short, communities become more resilient.

-We firmly believe that empowering women to be key change agents is an essential element to achieving the end of hunger and poverty.
+We firmly believe that empowered women are the key change agents and are the essential element to achieving the end of hunger and poverty.
 Wherever we work, our programs aim to support women and build their capacity.

 2. Mobilize communities